-It’s been around so long that it’s not really clear where the beret was first invented.
+They’ve been around so long that it’s not really clear where the beret was first invented.
 In fact French legend gives credit to Noah for its creation.
 According to the legend Noah used wool to insulate the the ark.
-With all the animals trampling on it for 40 days and 40 nights it very rough and turned into a tough material or fabric.
+With all the animals trampling on it for 40 days and 40 nights it turned into a tough material or fabric.
 That fabric, according to the legend was felt.
-Noah then used that felt to make himself a cap – or the first felt beret!
+Noah then used the felt to make himself a cap – or the first felt beret!

-There is another opinion that it was shepherds who first created the beret.
+There’s another opinion that it was shepherds who first created the beret hat.
 Why shepherds?
-Because they wore these knitted wool hats outside every day and due to the weather conditions it swelled and became solid felt.
+Well they wore these knitted wool hats outside every day and due to the weather conditions it swelled and became solid felt.
 And thus, they had a beret.

-Most probably though, the beret originated in Greece 2,500 years ago.
-The Romans then adopted the beret and thought very highly of it.
-It became the style for man, woman and child.
+Most probably though, the beret hat originated in Greece 2,500 years ago.
+The Romans thought very highly of it so they adopted them.
+Soon it became the style for man, woman and child.
 Berets were seen everywhere in Rome.
-So, therefore the beret is known as a Greek – Roman hat.
+So, therefore they became known as a Greek – Roman hat.

-From 2,500 years ago the beret has definitely come a long way, here are some of the more popular uses berets have been put to since the 1900’s.
+From 2,500 years ago the hat beret has definitely come a long way, here are some of the more popular uses they’ve been put to since the 1900’s.

 - In the 1920’s the womens beret became very popular in America for women and girls.
 It was designed and decorated in a more feminine manner and was a very fashionable head covering.